Cavaliers vs. Warriors Player Props Betting Odds

 |REB

-- The 14.5-point total set for Mobley on Sunday is 4.5 fewer points than his season scoring average.
+- The 14.5-point over/under set for Mobley on Saturday is 4.5 lower than his season scoring average of 19.

+- He has pulled down 11.7 boards per game, 2.2 more than his over/under for Saturday's game.

 Get Mobley gear at Fanatics!